Sitecore/jss/packages/sitecore-jss-vue/README.md

-# Sitecore JavaScript Services for Vue
+# Sitecore JavaScript Rendering SDK for Vue

 This module is provided as a part of Sitecore JavaScript Services.
 It contains Vue integration and components for JSS.